 His recognition of nature’s enduring value and power to bring forth the better angels of our human nature inspire me to believe that all is not nor ever lost.
 Doing what we can today to remain hopeful and continue taking inspired action is most crucial.

 When we step back and allow ourselves a more detached view of humanity’s time on earth, we more clearly see how we’ve been continually building upon the efforts and lives of others, many whose names will be forever lost to history and the ages.

 Today, we’re also creating stories and legacies for others.
 I hope future generations will thank us for what we did for the greater good of all, rather than ruing us for allowing selfishness, greed and short-sightedness to trash the planet and their future.

-As we honor Yellowstone turning 148 this March and the 50th official Earth Day in April, let’s redouble our efforts to protect and preserve special places, alongside our air, waters, soil and environment.
+Let’s intensify and redouble our efforts to protect and preserve special places, alongside our air, waters, soil and environment.
 We are the only species that consciously and unconsciously trashes our planet, whether it’s through environmental destruction, war, violence and other means.